 I used to be really conscious about asking questions in my Spanish and Chinese classes.

 Now that I’m an adult, I know there’s no such thing as a stupid question, especially when you’re learning a new language.
-I’m now comfortable enough to ask native speakers directly for help.

 But not everyone is at that stage yet, and that’s okay!